PDXChinese/pdxchinese.github.io/_pages/healthfair.md

 Health is of utmost importance to everyone, from the youth navigating between two cultures, to the parents shouldering the responsibilities of raising a family, and certainly to the elderly who strive to age gracefully.
 The health fair is dedicated to the well-being of the entire community.

 As a community-based organization, our strength lies in addressing the underlying causes of both physical and mental health issues.
 The health fair goes beyond mere health education and screening; it serves as a platform to introduce essential health and social services to community members.
 We firmly believe that empowering individuals with knowledge and resources is the most effective means of enhancing public health.

+### Community Health Fair Volunteer Doctor Disclaimer

+The volunteer doctors participating in this Community Health Fair are providing general health education, wellness information, and basic screenings as a public service. **These services do not establish a doctor-patient relationship, nor do they replace professional medical diagnosis, treatment, or individualized care.**

+Attendees are encouraged to consult their primary care physician or a licensed healthcare provider for any medical concerns, diagnosis, or treatment recommendations.
+Volunteer doctors are not liable for any decisions made based on the information provided during the event.

+By participating in the health fair, attendees acknowledge and agree that they assume full responsibility for any actions taken regarding their health and well-being.